mrpejker/cardano-e2e-example/tutorial/client_side/3_contract_endpoints.rst

 Reload the observable state
 ---------------------------

-Another important pattern we implement is the definition of endpoints that only update the observable state in the PAB status, with no transaction yielding.
-These endpoints can be used for performing blockchain queries and obtaining useful information for the frontend.
+Another important pattern we implement is the definition of the ``reload`` endpoint, that only updates the observable state in the PAB status, with no transaction yielding.
+This endpoint can be used for performing blockchain queries and obtaining useful information for the frontend.

+In this pattern, it is also required to poll the PAB status after calling the endpoint.
+To be able to tell that the observable state has been updated, **the observable state defined in the Haskell off-chain code the must have a particular structure**, including a ``reloadFlag`` integer field.
+The ``reload`` endpoint must take this integer as a parameter and set it in the observable state.

+In ``ContractEnpoints``, the complete process of calling the ``reload`` PAB endpoint and polling the status is implemented  as the ``reload`` method.
+The ``reloadFlag`` integer is internally managed by the module, and the ``reload`` method only returns the ``info`` field of the observable state.

+For instance, in the escrow example the call is done as follows:

 .. code-block:: typescript

-    const result = await this.endpoints.reload(
+    const result = await endpoints.reload();
-      {
-        tag: "reload",
-        contents: [],
-      }
-    );
-    if (failed(response)) {
+    if (failed(result)) {
       ...  // here take a look at result.error
     }
-    const escrows = response.value as PABObservableState;
+    const escrows = result.value as PABObservableState;

-In this pattern, it is also required to poll the PAB status after calling the endpoint.
-To be able to tell that the observable state has been updated, we include an integer flag in it.
-The expected value is passed to the backend, and the stopping condition for polling is that this value shows up in the PAB status.

-For the pattern to work, **the Haskell off-chain code for the endpoint must be programmed accordingly**, by taking this integer as a parameter and setting it into the observable state.